 Turkeys are not known to damage structures.
-However, structures chosen as roosting sites will sustain fouling from excrement (Figure 5).
+However, structures used as roosting sites will be fouled with excrement.

 Damage to Plants, Lawns, and Livestock

 Health and Safety Concerns

 Wild turkeys are not considered to be threats to human health and safety.
 Their presence near airports and highways poses the risk of bird strikes.
 Turkeys can be aggressive at times, such as during breeding season, and females will protect their young.
 They may attack humans, pets, and other large birds that get too close.